alexgibs/cfnstyle/README.md

 ## Stack Architecture

   <a name="architecture--nesting"></a><a name="7.1"></a>
-  - [7.1](#architecture--nesting) Stacks should be nested when values need to be passed both ways between the parent and child stack.
+  - [7.1](#architecture--nesting) Nesting stacks should be avoided unless data needs to be passed both ways between the child and the parent stack.

     > Why?
-CFN will honour dependency ordering when data is passed to a child stack via parameters and retrieved from the nested stack via Fn::GetAtt.
+CloudFormation will honour dependency ordering when data is passed to a child stack via parameters and retrieved from the nested stack via Fn::GetAtt.
+This cannot be done with cross stack referencing.

   <a name="architecture--import-export"></a><a name="7.2"></a>
   - [7.2](#architecture--import-export) Cross stack referencing via import/export values should be used when referencing data is only required in one direction.
+Do not explicitly pass in a value created by one stack to another stack.
+E.g. Do not pass in the id of a security group created in Stack1 as a parameter to Stack2.

     > Why?
-When referencing a value from one stack to another (and not visa-versa), import/export values should be preferred.
+When referencing a value from one stack to another (and not visa-versa), import/export values should always be preferred.
+CloudFormation handles the dependency ordering for you.

   <a name="architecture--cofig-stack-pattern"></a><a name="7.2"></a>
   - [7.2](#architecture--config-revealer-stack-pattern) The config revealer stack pattern involves a single stack used as a configuration source.
 This stack is used to export configuration values that will then be imported by other stacks.
 This is particularly useful for resource name values or other external configuration items.
+A single AWS::CloudFormation::WaitConditionHandle resource can be created as a dummy resource to allow the template to validate and the stack to create.

     > Why?
-With large environments containing many stacks, it can become difficult to track where values are being set.
-Particularly when parameters are being passed down through multiple levels of nested stacks.
+With large environments containing many stacks, it can become difficult to track where values are being set, particularly when parameters are being passed down through multiple levels of nested stacks.
 Exporting these values from a single stack allows you to use the cloudformation.ListExports() api call to see all values in a single place.
 The cloudformation.ListImports() api call allows you to see where the exports have been imported.

 ## Attribution